aminhn/MSAMDD/README.md

 PENALTY FUNCTIONS
     MSAMDD supports linear, concave, and convex penalty functions for optimal sequence alignments through two programs: msa_aff and msa_cnv. msa_aff is intended for constant, linear, or affine gap penalty functions.
-The affine penalty function is of the form $a + bx$.
+The affine penalty function is of the form a + bx.
 Here, x is the gap length and a and b are constants specified by the user.
 In sequence alignment terminology, constant a corresponds to the opening gap penalty, and constant b corresponds to the extension gap penalty.
     Constant and linear penalty functions are a special case of the affine gap penalty.
 A constant penalty function is achieved when b=0, and a linear gap penalty function is achieved when a=0. msa_cnv is intended for convex gap penalty functions.
-The penalty functions are of the form a + b*x + c*SQRT(x) or a + b*x + c*Ln(x), where c is a constant specified by the user
+The penalty functions are of the form a + bx + cSQRT(x) or a + bx + cLn(x), where c is a constant specified by the user
     SQRT(x) is the square root of the gap length, and Ln(x) is the natural logarithm of the gap length.
 In sequence alignment terminology, constant c corresponds to the convex gap penalty.
     Note that the affine gap penalty is a special case of the convex gap penalty with c=0.
 In that regard, although msa_cnv may be used to accommodate affine, linear or constant gap penalty functions the runtime of msa_cnv is significantly slower than msa_aff.
 Therefore, the user is advised to use msa_cnv only when convex gap penalty functions are required, and use msa_aff otherwise.